William J. Watson

-William John Watson FRSE LLD (1865 – 9 March 1948) was a toponymist, one of the greatest Scottish scholars of the 20th century, and was the first scholar to place the study of Scottish place names on a firm linguistic basis.
+William John Watson (17 February 1865 – 9 March 1948) was a Scottish toponymist and was the first scholar to place the study of Scottish place names on a firm linguistic basis.

 Life

 Watson was a native Gaelic-speaker, born in Milntown of New Tarbat (now known as Milton), Easter Ross.
 He was the son of Hugh Watson, a blacksmith.
 He received his initial education from his uncle, James Watson.
 William became well grounded in Gaelic studies and the Classics.
 He went to study at the University of Aberdeen and the University of Oxford.

 Initially a school teacher in Glasgow, he was appointed Rector of the Royal Academy, Inverness in 1894 and he then obtained the prestigious post as Rector of the Royal High School, Edinburgh, in 1909.
 It was while teaching in Inverness that he began to contribute to the Transactions of the Gaelic Society of Inverness and the Celtic Review.

 In Edinburgh he lived at 17 Merchiston Avenue.

 In 1910 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Walter Biggar Blaikie, Sir William Leslie Mackenzie, John Horne and Ben Peach.

 He took the chair of Celtic at the University of Edinburgh in 1914, despite holding no prior university position.
 He remained in this prestigious position until making way for his son James Carmichael Watson in 1935 (but retaining a role in the university until 1938).

 William died on 9 March 1948, aged 83.